-So far, we've tested nearly 400 headphones and below are our recommendations for the best headphones you can buy in 2019.
+So far, we've tested over 400 headphones and below are our recommendations for the best headphones you can buy in 2020.
 See our recommendations for the best Bluetooth earbuds, the best wireless headphones, and the best noise cancelling headphones.

 The best audiophile headphones that we’ve tested so far are the Sennheiser HD 800 S. They’re top-of-the-line reference-class headphones that sound outstanding and are the best headphones for soundstage that we’ve tried to date.
 They have excellent audio reproduction and a neutral, balanced sound profile that caters well to music of all genres.
 They’re a little shy on bass and sound a bit bright overall, but they don’t sound as sharp or piercing as other open-back headphones we’ve tested.